-- At the beginning of this topic, distribute two copies of the SFT Instructor Code of Ethics/Conduct to each student.
-At the end of this topic, ask each student to sign both copies.
-The student keeps one copy for their own records and returns one to the instructor.
-Remind students that they will not be able to teach for SFT without signing this document. - 2.
+- 1. At the beginning of this topic, distribute the SFT Instructor Code of Ethics/Conduct to each student.
+The student will need to submit a signed SFT Instructor Code of Ethics/Conduct at time of Instructor application. - 2.
 Teaching suggestion: Have students take turns reading principles aloud to encourage student engagement.